-There would normally be no story or storybook if we were able to experience the moment fully.
-Anything other than the isness of now is a story.
+There would normally be no story or storybook if we were able to experience the moment consciously and not mind-made.
+Anything other than the conscious isness of now is a story.
 We create the paragraphs, the chapters and the storybook itself from our memories, interpretations and expectations.
-It is a book of fiction that each of us create.
+It is a book of fiction that is mostly structured according to the minds interaction with life.
 It must be fiction; although it does seem very tangible.
-Nothing in this storybook can or could have actually “happen” unless we decide that it has or will happen.
+Nothing in this storybook can or could have actually “happen” unless we decide that it has happen.

 Storybook of the Mind

 You may be saying, “What are you talking about Steve?”
 “I am not responsible for the people, situations or experiences that occur in each moment.”
 It is true that any individual cannot truly change the behavior of a person or the content of a situation.
 However it is possible for each person to change his or her point of perspective in each moment.
 It is very difficult for the mind to accept that “nothing” and “everything” is happening in each second.
 The key is in realizing that it is each person’s conscious awareness that determines the outcome.